Haunted? Even Wesleys heard ‘bumps in the night’

 Searching the Internet turned up some other United Methodist related ghost stories like the man in a black business suit who glides up and down the aisles in First United Methodist Church, Evanston, Ill.

-Morrison said his church location might explain what he has seen and heard.
-Spencer United Methodist Church is located next to a famous and well-documented haunted cemetery.
+A former pastor at Spencer United Methodist Church in Ohio said his church's location might explain some of the strange things that have been reported at the church, including water fountain coming on and handles turning.
+The church is located next to a famous and well-documented haunted cemetery.
 People report seeing one or two lanterns floating free in the air as if held by invisible hands.

 Bringing in the ghosts